ipfs/ipfs-docs/docs/how-to/companion-node-types.md

 - Runs outside of your web browser.
 - Exposes a _gateway_ and writeable _API_ over HTTP at TCP ports.

-The [go-ipfs](https://github.com/ipfs/go-ipfs) implementation of IPFS is the recommended choice for running an external IPFS node.
+The [Kubo](https://github.com/ipfs/kubo) implementation of IPFS is the recommended choice for running an external IPFS node.
 It's less power-hungry than other implementations and uses the `dhtclient` mode to decrease ambient bandwidth use and reduce battery drain.

-A good practice is to run your go-ipfs daemon on localhost (`127.0.0.1`), as it provides:
+A good practice is to run your Kubo daemon on localhost (`127.0.0.1`), as it provides:

 - Increased security: native IPFS used as end-to-end transport.
 - Better UX in the browser: no mixed-content warnings.
 - Improved performance: local loopback is used, so no network overhead.

-You can get started with running a go-ipfs node on your local machine in several ways:
+You can get started with running a Kubo node on your local machine in several ways:

 - [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop) installs and manages a local node for you, as well as offering an easy, convenient user interface for managing files and peers.
 - If you're comfortable with the command line and don't need the convenience of the IPFS Desktop UI, follow the directions in the [command line quick-start guide](command-line-quick-start.md).
-- Docker fans can run and use go-ipfs from [inside a Docker container](https://github.com/ipfs/go-ipfs#running-ipfs-inside-docker).
+- Docker fans can run and use Kubo from [inside a Docker container](https://github.com/ipfs/kubo#running-ipfs-inside-docker).

 ## Native

 ### Provided by Brave

-Users of the [Brave](https://brave.com/) browser (v1.19 or later) can enable native support for IPFS using a go-ipfs node built directly into the browser itself.
+Users of the [Brave](https://brave.com/) browser (v1.19 or later) can enable native support for IPFS using a Kubo node built directly into the browser itself.
 This is a great way to experiment with IPFS without having to install or run IPFS Desktop or the command-line daemon.

 This node type offers the same benefits as an [external](#external) node, with additional features provided within Brave itself: